 What we do

-Most importantly, we are revolutionizing how maritime data is collected, analyzed, and delivered.
+We are revolutionizing how maritime data is collected, analyzed, and delivered.
 We are doing more with the data you already use (like AIS).
 We are building intelligent machine-learning algorithms that predict vessel locations and ETAs.
 Spire has the world’s largest constellation of maritime satellites, giving you the ultimate vantage point for observing the world’s ships.
 Our satellites see everything, everywhere, around the clock.

 Keep reading to see why Spire is the future of maritime data.

 Spire Sense Cloud delivers our data in the form of an intelligent and easy-to-use API, which lets apply it to solve your unique challenge or those your customers face.
 Our APIs cleanse and augment our AIS data in various ways, including:

 - Emphasizing the most reliable sources of AIS data

 - Reducing the noise and unreliable signals that often affect AIS data

 - Augmenting AIS data with fleet/vessel data sets (IMO, call sign, name, tonnage, etc.)

 - Separating AIS data streams that originate from ports and other high-traffic areas (i.e., decollisioning)

 Spire was launched in 2012 and already we have one of the largest satellite constellations in the world.